wintered/ET/README.md

 <p align="center"><a><img width="200" alt="portfolio_view" align="center" src="https://wintered.github.io/img/ET/Logo/PNG/logo.png"></a></p>

-ET: Bounded Exhaustive Testing of SMT Solvers
+ET: Enumerative Testing of SMT Solvers
 ==============================================

 An enumerative testing framework.
 Given an context-free grammar (in ANTRL format) and a number of desired tests, ET enumerates **the smallest inputs** from that